llingg/docs-opmanual_autolab/book/robotarium/20_charging_setup/24_BUILDING_hardware_setup_reference_tags.md

     192.168.1.170       watchtower26
     container $ rqt_image_view

 Then select the topic /poses_acquisition/test_video/HOSTNAME/compressed
 Select the apriltags such that every selected apriltag represents one direction as in the picture above.
+If it is necessary to choose traffic sign apriltags, you may select them as reference tags.

 Type in the parameters to the YAML file.

 Now you have to build, push and run the container